findlayjy/findlayjy.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Research Fellow in Semantics
+role: Associate Professor (Førsteamanuensis) in Linguistics

 # Organizations/Affiliations to show in About widget
 organizations: